Jared Young

 Jared Michael Young (born July 9, 1995) is a Canadian professional baseball utility player for the New York Mets of Major League Baseball (MLB).
-He has previously played in MLB for the Chicago Cubs and in the KBO League for the Doosan Bears.
+He has played in MLB for the Chicago Cubs and in the KBO League for the Doosan Bears.
 He made his MLB debut in 2022.
 Young was drafted by the Cubs in the 15th round of the 2017 MLB draft.

 Amateur career

 Young attended Prince George Secondary School in Prince George, British Columbia and Kelowna Secondary School in Kelowna, British Columbia.
 Young attended Minot State University his freshman year of college.
 Young hit .398 with 5 home runs and 35 RBI for the Beavers, earning all-conference second-team honors.
 Young transferred to Connors State College for his sophomore season, hitting .480 with 11 home runs and 54 RBI.
 After graduating from Connors State, Young next attended Old Dominion University, where he played college baseball for the Monarchs.
 Young hit .367 with 7 home runs and 34 RBI, earning ABCA/Rawlings All-American Third Team honors.
 Young was drafted by the Chicago Cubs in the 15th round, with the 465th overall selection, of the 2017 MLB draft.